h-parekh/QA_tests/README.md

 cap production deploy
 ```
 ??
 We may want to consider setting up Capistrano to deploy non-master branches

+## Writing New Tests

+### Chatter on the Terminal

+When you are writing new tests, you will notice a lot of chatter in the terminal.
+There are three possible things being reported:

+1) Logging for the tests we wrote
+2) Deprecation warning
+3) Other developers adding output for logging their code

+When writing the tests, we need to fix the deprecation warnings.
+In order to fix them, we need to know they exist.

+As such, you should run the specs so that our tests are not writing log information to STDOUT.

+(TODO: Provide scripts to run tests)

 ## Running the tests on remote
 ssh into testcontroller01.library.nd.edu as 'app' user and run below commands: